mikedance2/Test/README.md

 # Welcome
-Welcome to the technical architecture standards repository for the Architecture and Engineering Service (AES) in the Office of the Chief Technology Officer (OCTO).
+Welcome to the technical architecture standards site for the Architecture and Engineering Service (AES) in the Office of the Chief Technology Officer (OCTO).

-Please visit our Confluence Site:
+Please visit our Confluence space:

 https://confluence.devops.va.gov/pages/viewpage.action?spaceKey=VAExternal&title=Architecture+and+Engineering+Service+%28AES%29+-+Technical+Architecture+Standards